pingcap/docs-dm/en/skip-or-replace-abnormal-sql-statements.md

 ALTER TABLE shard_db_*.shard_table_* DROP COLUMN c2;
 ```

-When DM coordinates the two DM-workers to replicate this DDL statement through the sharding DDL lock and requests the DDL lock owner to execute the DDL statement to the downstream, because this DDL statement is not supported by TiDB, the replication task gets interrupted and report the following error:
+When DM coordinates the two DM-workers to migrate this DDL statement through the sharding DDL lock and requests the DDL lock owner to execute the DDL statement to the downstream, because this DDL statement is not supported by TiDB, the migration task gets interrupted and report the following error:

 ```bash
 exec sqls[[USE `shard_db`; ALTER TABLE `shard_db`.`shard_table` DROP COLUMN `c2`;]] failed,